 The Bachelor of Science Degree in Construction Management (CM) is designed for students interested in the technical aspects of managing a construction project from inception to completion.
 The CM program provides insight into the inner workings of the construction industry.

 The B.S. in Construction Management requires 120 total hours.
-Click here for more information on the suggested sequence of courses required for a degree in Construction Management or visit the WCU course catalog.
+For more information on the suggested sequence of courses required for a degree in Construction Management please view the plan or visit the WCU course catalog.

 Undergraduate students who are working toward a Bachelor of Science degree in Construction Management are required to complete an internship, which can be fulfilled in one of the three semesters (summer, fall or spring) prior to graduation.